-26. The Governor may make rules-
+26. The Minister for the Environment may make rules-

-(a) prescribing anything which under this Act is required to be prescribed;
+- (a) prescribing anything which under this Act is required to be prescribed; - (b) prohibiting or controlling the import and export of animals and birds, or any specified kind thereof and for the control, seizure, detention, disposal and slaughter of any animals or birds within Gibraltar; - (bb) prescribing the removal from Gibraltar of any animal or bird which has been illegally imported; - (c) prescribing and regulating the burial, disposal or treatment of carcasses of animals or birds slaughtered under the provisions of any rules made under this Act, or dying while suspected of any disease; - (d) prohibiting or regulating the sending, carrying or disposal of dung or other thing likely to spread disease; - (e) prescribing or regulating the disinfection of any place occupied or filled by an animal or bird detained, impounded or slaughtered, on account of, or suspected of, any disease; - (f) prescribing and regulating the payment and recovery of expenses in respect of animals or birds;

-- (b) prohibiting or controlling the import and export of animals and birds, or any specified kind thereof and for the control, seizure, detention, disposal and slaughter of any animals or birds within Gibraltar; - (bb) prescribing the removal from Gibraltar of any animal or bird which has been illegally imported; - (c) prescribing and regulating the burial, disposal or treatment of carcasses of animals or birds slaughtered under the provisions of any rules made under this Act, or dying while suspected of any disease; - (d) prohibiting or regulating the sending, carrying or disposal of dung or other thing likely to spread disease; - (e) prescribing or regulating the disinfection of any place occupied or filled by an animal or bird detained, impounded or slaughtered, on account of, or suspected of, any disease; - (f) prescribing and regulating the payment and recovery of expenses in respect of animals or birds; - (g) defining the duties of the licensing authority in relation to the registration of dogs and the issue of licences under this Act and any matters connected therewith; - (h) providing for the issue of registration badges and licence discs and prescribing the requirements to be fulfilled by keepers of dogs in relation thereto; - (i) prescribing the particulars to be furnished in relation to dogs upon an application for registration or a licence or otherwise; - (j) exempting any specified description of dogs from the application of any provision of this Act relating to registration or licensing; - (k) prescribing the form of any register, licence, permit, or other document for the purposes of this Act and the fees to be paid in respect of registration or licensing or any matter connected therewith; - (l) generally for carrying the provisions of this Act into effect.
+- (g) defining the duties of the licensing authority in relation to the registration of dogs and the issue of licences under this Act and any matters connected therewith; - (h) providing for the issue of registration badges and licence discs and prescribing the requirements to be fulfilled by keepers of dogs in relation thereto; - (i) prescribing the particulars to be furnished in relation to dogs upon an application for registration or a licence or otherwise; - (j) exempting any specified description of dogs from the application of any provision of this Act relating to registration or licensing; - (k) prescribing the form of any register, licence, permit, or other document for the purposes of this Act and the fees to be paid in respect of registration or licensing or any matter connected therewith; - (kk) for the purpose of complying with any obligation arising under the Treaties (as defined by the European Communities Act); - (l) generally for carrying the provisions of this Act into effect.